ladinu/cs333/notes/midterm.md

-# Overview of Operating Systems
+# Overview of Operating System

 ## What is an Operating System?
    * Just a program